 In the center of the historic Deep Ellum neighborhood in Dallas, Texas, ACS constructed the Hattie B’s that sits at the corner of Main and Walton Streets.
-We transformed the 1890s building into a suitable home for this modern, high-traffic restaurant.
+We transformed the 1950s brick building into a suitable home for this modern, high-traffic restaurant.

 From the onset, it became apparent that the age of the building was going to pose some challenges that needed to be quickly addressed.
 The first and foremost was the removal of the entire roof.
 As tends to be the case with many older buildings, there were non-right angles and unlevel walls to contend with, so our team also needed to adapt the space so to the eye it was completely level.
 As the superintendent for the project noted, “Sometimes its hard to make an old building look new.”, but with patience and attention to fine details, we were able to do just that.